 There is a wealth of literature investigating the role of family involvement within care homes following placement of a relative with dementia.
-This review summarises how family involvement is measured and aims to address two questions: 1) which interventions concerning family involvement have been evaluated?, 2) does family involvement within care homes have a positive effect on resident quality of life and behavioural and psychological symptoms of dementia?
-After searching and screening on the three major databases of PsycINFO, MEDLINE and CINAHL Plus for papers published between January 2005 and May 2021, twenty-two papers were included for synthesis and appraisal due to their relevance to family involvement interventions and or family involvement with resident outcomes.
-Results show that in eleven interventions designed to enhance at least one type of family involvement, most found positive changes in communication and family-staff relationships.
+This review summarises how family involvement is measured and aims to address two questions: (1) which interventions concerning family involvement have been evaluated?
+And (2) does family involvement within care homes have a positive effect on a resident's quality of life and behavioural and psychological symptoms of dementia?
+After

+Corresponding author: Janine K Hayward, Department of Clinical, Educational and Health Psychology, University College London, 1-19 Torrington Place, London WCIE 7HB, UK.
+Email: janine.hayward.13@ucl.ac.uk searching and screening on the three major databases PsycINFO, MEDLINE and CINAHL Plus for papers published between January 2005 and May 2021, 22 papers were included for synthesis and appraisal due to their relevance to family involvement interventions and or family involvement with resident outcomes.
+Results show that in 11 interventions designed to enhance at least one type of family involvement, most found positive changes in communication and family-staff relationships.
 Improvement in resident behavioural and psychological symptoms of dementia was reported in two randomised controlled trials promoting partnership.
 Visit frequency was associated with a reduction of behavioural and psychological symptoms of dementia for residents with moderate dementia.
 Family involvement was related to positive quality of life benefits for residents.
 Contrasting results and methodological weaknesses in some studies made definitive conclusions difficult.
 Few interventions to specifically promote family involvement within care homes following placement of a relative with dementia have been evaluated.
 Many proposals for further research made over a decade ago by Gaugler (2005) have yet to be extensively pursued.
-Uncertainty remains about how best to facilitate an optimum level and type of family involvement to ensure significant quality of life and behavioural and psychological symptoms of dementia benefits, for residents with dementia.
+Uncertainty remains about how best to facilitate an optimum level and type of family involvement to ensure significant quality of life and behavioural and psychological symptoms of dementia benefits for residents with dementia.